comorment/containers/README.md

 ## Getting started

-We recommend to clone this entire repository using ``git clone.`` However, you need to enable [install Git LFS extension](https://git-lfs.github.com/).
+We recommend to clone this entire repository using ``git clone.`` However, you need to install the [Git LFS extension](https://git-lfs.github.com/).
 This is done by downloading and unpacking the GitLFS package, adding ``git-lfs`` binary to a folder that is in your ``PATH``, and running
 ``git lfs install`` command.